brucerun42195/aws-networking-workshop/README.md

 **AWS Networking Workshop**
 --------------------

 More and more customers have been migrating their production workloads from on-premises into AWS cloud.
 But in the mean time, it's a huge challenge on how to connect tens or hundreds of VPC together and still have ability to control routing.
-Otherwise, how to build a hybrid DNS architecture to allow all workloads communicating each other through DNS is a complicated question as well.
+Additionally, how to build a hybrid DNS architecture to allow all workloads communicating each other through DNS is a complicated question as well.

-The objective of this workshop is to take you to build a hybrid architecture step by step by using three new AWS networking services AWS Transit Gateway, AWS Client VPN and Route53 Resolver.
-In the workshop, we will create 3 VPCs, 2 of them are spoke VPC and the other is shared service VPC where we will create AWS managed Microsoft Directory, AWS Client VPN endpoints and DNS service.The diagram below is the high level architecture we will build in this workshop.
+The objective of this workshop is to take you to build a hybrid architecture step by step by using three new AWS networking services, AWS Transit Gateway, AWS Client VPN and Route53 Resolver.
+In the workshop, we will create 3 VPCs, 2 of them are application VPC and the other is shared services VPC where we will create AWS managed Microsoft Directory, AWS Client VPN endpoints and DNS service.The diagram below is the architecture we will build in this workshop.

 ![Deployment Diagram](images/architecture.jpg)

+**IMPORTANT** - You Must Select N.Virginia (us-east-1) Region For This Workshop.

-**STEP 1 - Enviornment Set-up**
+**STEP 1 - Enviornment Set-Up**
 ---------------------------

 For avoiding misconfiguration, we will automatically create the 3 VPCs by using CloudFormation.
 Copy the link below and specify the path as an template URL.